invisispider/SteinUn/README.md

 To create a fully functional version of this project, you would need to create your own Firebase project with hosting, storage, Firestore and realtime databases.
 I was aiming to explore all of the primary Firebase features.

 .env.example file contains your credentials.
 In order to use admin services, you would need to create an admin auth token (not covered here).
-Fortunately, that section is not visible to the public and most of it does not appear in this repo.
+That section is not visible to the public and most of it does not appear in this repo.

 **Development:**